Skip to content

 Alternatively, XPE mats are produced through a continuous foaming process, which allows for the length to be much longer than EVA.
 This means that longer sections of XPE can be created than EVA.

 XPE mats result from an innovative new manufacturing process which creates thick, durable, antibacterial athletic mats.
-Unlike EVA mats that have a unique smell, XPE mats are free from odours.
+Unlike EVA mats, which have a unique smell, XPE mats are free from odours.
 However, EVA mats can be perfectly useful when used in 20mm or 40mm thick puzzle tiles, providing an entire space with coverage.
 However, the most important difference is that XPE mats are formed in a continuous foam roll of tight, cross-linked closed cells.
 This translates directly to you in a quality product over several metres of mat.
-Ultimately, the type of mat that fits your space depends entirely on what you’ll do on it, but XPE offers the best quality for the price.

 1. canada.ca/en/health-canada/services/chemical-substances/challenge/batch-5/formamide.html